starling021/rat-n/README.md

     Teensy is a development USB board that can be programmed with the Arduino IDE.
-It emulates usb keyboard strokes extremely fast and can inject the MPL payload just in a few seconds!
+It emulates usb keyboard strokes extremely fast and can inject the Mouse payload just in a few seconds!

     Platform: macOS